The Digital Mass Ornament: Found Collectivities in Contemporary Art and Culture

 “The position that an epoch occupies in the historical process can be determined more strikingly from an analysis of its inconspicuous surface-level expressions than from the epoch’s judgements about itself”.
 (Siegfried Kracauer, ‘The Mass Ornament’).

 In her art practice, Natalie Bookchin interrogates our contemporary digital surface in order to reveal the social realities that lie beneath.
-Documenting a history of the present, Bookchin’s video montages collect and rearrange found video material from platforms such as YouTube in order to lay bare a complex dialectics between the isolated frames of digital representation and the resulting regulated patterns of generalized bodies (mass ornaments); between the intimate and singular and the public and collective, and between the standardization of expression and the possibility of a common voice.
+Documenting a history of the present, Bookchin’s video montages collect and rearrange found video material from platforms such as Youtube in order to lay bare a complex dialectics between the isolated frames of digital representation and the resulting regulated patterns of generalized bodies (mass ornaments); between the intimate and singular and the public and collective, and between the standardization of expression and the possibility of a common voice.

 On June 28, Bookchin will speak about her work and show her latest film Now he’s out in public and everyone can see.
 On June 29, we will have the opportunity to dive deeper into Bookchin’s work and the issues she addresses.
 Karen Archey (Stedelijk museum), Zachary Formwalt (artist and filmmaker), Johan Hartle (Karlsruhe University of Arts and Design), and Daniel de Zeeuw (University of Amsterdam) will engage with Bookchin’s work and the larger themes it addresses to provide a starting point for discussion.
-We will focus on
+Particularly, we will focus on

 - The collective contestation of identity online;